mattva01/schooltool/src/schooltool/requirement/README.txt

 of the requirements from a particular base.
-In this case we just add the specific requirement we want to inherit as we would add a normal requirement, instead of adding the base.  the ``__setitem__`` method will see that the requirement we are adding is part of another requirement, and will make it an ``InheritedRequirement`` object instead.
+In this case we just add the specific requirement we want to inherit as we would add a normal requirement, instead of adding the base.  the ``__setitem__`` method will see that the requirement we are adding is part of another requirement, and will make it a ``PersistentInheritedRequirement`` object instead.

+``PersistentInheritedRequirement`` is just like the ``InheritedRequirement`` class except that is is persistent.
+Since requirements are wrapped by the ``InheritedRequirement`` class on the fly, they must be wrapped every time they are accessed based on the rules of inheritance (governed by bases).
+The ``PersistentInheritedRequirement`` class allows us to make a more arbitrary wrapping, as is necessary here.

   >>> yhs.removeBase(va)
   >>> yhs[u'program'].keys()
   []
   >>> yhs[u'program'][u'forloop'] = va[u'program'][u'forloop']
   >>> yhs[u'program'][u'forloop']
-  InheritedRequirement(Requirement(u'Write a for loop.'))
+  PersistentInheritedRequirement(Requirement(u'Write a for loop.'))
   >>> yhs[u'program'][u'forloop'].__parent__.__parent__
   Requirement(u'Yorktown HS')
   >>> va[u'program'][u'forloop'].__parent__.__parent__